-OCCUPATIONAL COMPETENCIES
+COMPETENCIES

-Youth apprentices must complete a total of 11 competencies.
-Ten must be from the list below.
-If necessary, employers can substitute 1 competency with another occupationally appropriate skill.
+Youth apprentices must complete a total of 8 competencies in year 1.
+Seven must be from the list below.
+Second year youth apprentices must complete a total of 8 different competencies in the second year.
+If necessary, employers can substitute 1 competency per year with another occupationally appropriate skill.
 That skill should be added to the competency list for assessment.
-Note: The successful completion of Plant Fundamentals is required prior to starting this pathway.